 Watch this video from ESRI’s 2013 User Conference which talks about constructing a network dataset.
 Address the following questions and submit your responses in the form of an M.S.
 Word document (no more than 500 words) to Assignment 4-1 in Canvas.

 - Examine the TIGER/Line shapefiles for a county of your choice.
 Based on what you learned in the video, how well suited is this data for creating a network dataset?
 What are some of its strengths and weaknesses in using it as a basis for a transportation network?
 (5 points)

 - When examining a data source for potential use as a network dataset, what types of geometry considerations should you evaluate?
 What are some common problems you might encounter and how would you correct them?
 (3 points)

 - What does it mean to “dissolve” a network and why might you do it?
 (3 points)

 - Why would one use parameterized attributes?
 (3 points)

 - In your own words, briefly describe an attribute evaluator.
 (3 points)

 - What are connectivity groups used for?
 (3 points)

 Assignment 4-2 (15 points)

-Download the ESRI ArcGIS Network Analyst Tutorial Data and complete Exercise 1: Creating a Network Dataset.
+Using the ArcGIS tutorial data you downloaded previously, complete the following network analyst tutorial: Exercise 1: Creating a Network Dataset.
 After completing the exercise, address the following items and submit your responses in the form of an M.S.
-Word document to Assignment 4-2 in Canvas.
+Word document (no more than 500 words) to Assignment 4-2 in Canvas.